REASONS TO STUDY THIS COURSE

 WHAT YOU WILL STUDY

-Year 1 (AS) – characteristics of contemporary processors, input, output and storage devices, software and software development, exchanging data, data types, data structures and algorithms, legal, moral, cultural and ethical issues.
+Year 1 (AS) – characteristics of contemporary processors, input, output and storage devices, software and software development, exchanging data, data types, data structures and algorithms, legal, moral, cultural and ethical issues, elements of computational thinking, algorithms problem solving and programming.

 HOW YOU WILL BE ASSESSED